 2. Dovetail Hot Shot Trailers

-In reality, a dovetail trailer earns its name from its rear ramp that, upon deployment, makes these trailers look like the literal tail of a dove.
+Dovetail trailers earn their name from a rear ramp that, upon deployment, makes these trailers look like the literal tail of a dove.

 3. Bumper Pull Hot Shot Trailers